Skip to main content

 • Partners: Institut de la Méditerranée

-• Evaluation, assessment and prospects of the event: By the Villages Research programme (Design and management of the research programme: Axis 1.
-Identify the motivations of the actors involved in the organisation of the event "By the Villages" (Artists' Collective and Partners); Axis 2.
-Evaluate the perception of the event by the actors of the impacted territory (Artists' Collective, Partners, Institutional Environment); Axis 3.
-Analyse the specificities of "By the villages" (Innovative nature, contributions of such an approach, putting it into perspective).
+• Evaluation, assessment and prospects for the event: Par les Villages Research program (Design and management of the research program: Axe 1.
+Identify the motivations of the players involved in organizing the "Par les villages" event (Collectif d'artistes and Partners); Axe 2.
+Evaluate the perception of the event by local stakeholders (Artists' Collective, Partners, Institutional Environment); Axis 3.
+Analyze the specific features of "Par les villages" (innovative character, contribution of such an approach, perspective).

 • Picasso-Aix 2009

-• Sustainable socio-economic impact of the "Picasso-Aix 2009" event Design and management of a "pathfinder" evaluation using a mixed methodology.
-Axis 1.
+• Sustainable socio-economic impact of the "Picasso-Aix 2009" event Design and management of a "chemin faisant" evaluation using a mixed methodology.
+Focus 1.
 Identify and measure the economic, social and civic impact of the event; Axis 2.
-Identifying the degree of satisfaction and expectations of stakeholders and the population - Conducting 70 semi-directive interviews with the members of the organisation holding the event and their main partners; administration and processing of a public questionnaire (1200 respondents).
+Identify the degree of satisfaction and expectations of stakeholders and the general public - Conduct 70 semi-structured interviews with members of the event organization and their main partners; administer and process a public questionnaire (1,200 respondents).

 • Partners: UPCAM-CPA-CCIMP